Affiliate links on Android Authority may earn us a commission. Learn more.

 Some important points before we get started:

-• You’ll need a Fire tablet from 2018 or later.
+- You’ll need a Fire tablet running Fire OS 7 or later.

-• For hub control, smart home accessories must be compatible with both Alexa and Device Dashboard (a Fire tablet feature).
-Only lights, plugs, switches, thermostats, and cameras will show up in the Dashboard, so you’ll have to resort to voice control for accessories like smart locks.
+- For hub control, smart home accessories must be compatible with both Alexa and Device Dashboard (a Fire tablet feature).
+Only lights, plugs, switches, thermostats, and cameras will appear in the Dashboard, so you’ll have to resort to voice control, the official app, or the actual Alexa app for accessories like smart locks.

-• Your Fire tablet needs to be linked to the same account as Alexa.
+- Your Fire tablet needs to be linked to the same Alexa account as the smart devices.

 How to turn your Amazon Fire tablet into a smart home control hub

-3. Next to Favorites, tap on the Edit option to pin your favorite tiles to the top.
-Select Add New Favorite to create new shortcuts.
+- Next to Favorites, tap on the Edit option to pin your favorite tiles to the top.
+Select Add Favorites to create new shortcuts.

 If you’re going to use a Fire tablet as a dedicated hub, consider mounting it with a tablet stand in a central location, such as a hallway or the entrance to your kitchen or living room.
-While some people may object to the aesthetics of that, there’s not much point to a control panel you have to make a long detour for.
-You may even want multiple tablets so they’re never more than a few seconds away.
+While some people may object to the aesthetics of that, there’s not much point to a control panel for which you have to make a long detour.
+You may even want multiple tablets, so they’re never more than a few seconds away.

 FAQs

-Yes, you can turn Fire tablets into smart home hubs so long as they’re from 2018 or later, and your home uses the Amazon Alexa ecosystem.
+Yes, you can turn Fire tablets into smart home hubs so long as they’re running Fire OS 7 or later, and your home uses the Amazon Alexa ecosystem.

 Yes!
 You can use official smart home product applications on your Amazon Fire Tablet.
 The only caveat is that it needs to be available from the Amazon Appstore, as Fire tablets have no official access to the Google Play Store.
 That said, we have a guide showing you how to sideload apps or install the Google Play Store on Amazon Fire Tablets.